Upgrade to larger hard drive without reinstalling Windows

 If you want to upgrade your laptop hard drive, then you should check if your laptop has an extra drive bay to install a secondary hard drive.
 If not, you should prepare a SATA-to-USB cable to connect your larger hard drive to your laptop via USB port.

-A copy of free cloning software
+A copy of reliable cloning software

 Clone to larger hard drive-Step by Step guide